The Key Differences

 Garmin R10

 The Garmin R10 was born for the driving range.
-It's pocket-sized (fits in your golf bag), has a 10-hour battery, works in any lighting condition, and delivers reliable data without any fuss.
-Set it on the ground behind your ball, open the app, and start hitting.
-No tripod, no alignment markers, no lighting concerns.
-At $599, it's the most practical outdoor launch monitor you can buy.
+It's pocket-sized (fits in your golf bag), has a 10-hour battery, works in any lighting condition including full sun, and delivers reliable data without any fuss.
+Set it on the ground behind your ball, open the app, and start hitting โ€” no tripod, no alignment markers, no lighting concerns.
+Around $599 (check current price), it's the most practical outdoor launch monitor you can buy.

 #2 OUTDOOR